Kelvinderkoenig/BAIS3250-Final-Project/data/processed/README.md

-This folder contains processed data.
+This folder contains processed data that is ready for analysis.